robotkid450/RPi_AMX_Replacement/README.md

-# RPi_AMX_Replacement
+# RPi AMX Replacement
-A simple replacment for and amx unit, based on a raspberry pi.
+A simple replacment for an amx unit, based on a raspberry pi.